CogTool-Modern/cogtool-1/docs/tutorial.md

 #### 2.7.2 Add Content to All FRAMES

 Repeat the process described above to add the necessary WIDGETS to all FRAMES of the storyboard, as follows.

 NOTE \#1.
 When you have two actions in a row that act on the same WIDGET, like the two Graffiti strokes in the tutorial task, it is important for the two WIDGETS to be absolutely identical.
 The only way be sure that two WIDGETS are absolutely identical is to create one and then copy it onto all the other FRAMES that need that identical WIDGET.
 All properties, including the name and type will be copied

 NOTE \#2.
 If you accidentally didn't have the correct WIDGET type selected before you create your WIDGET, you must delete the WIDGET, select the correct WIDGET type with the toolbar button on the left, and recreate the WIDGET.

-[In FRAME ]{.underline} [Type of WIDGET]{.underline} [Placed over]{.underline}
+[In FRAME ] [Placed
+over]

 1-Start Button the area labeled "Museums"